Call-for-Code/DroneAid/README.md

 The current implementation can be extended beyond a particular drone to additional drones, airplanes, and satellites.
 The Symbol Language can be used to train additional visual recognition implementations.

-DroneAid was created by Pedro Cruz in August 2018 and released as a *Code and Response™ with The Linux Foundation* open source project in October 2019.
+The original version of DroneAid was created by Pedro Cruz in August 2018.
+A refactored version was released as a *Code and Response™ with The Linux Foundation* open source project in October 2019.
 DroneAid is currently being transferred to The Linux Foundation.

 * [The DroneAid origin story](#the-droneaid-origin-story)
 * [DroneAid Symbol Language](#droneaid-symbol-language)